 → We have released 80 new Bongo questions described here.
 (Sold separately)

-In Brief About the 80 New Questions:
+About the 80 New Questions on the Expansion CD

-More about the gameplay:
+More about Bongo’s gameplay:

 AS you look for the 20 questions in Bongo’s jungle, Bongo is chased by his annoying friends, Sid the Surf Mummy and the Bad-boy Bongo-eating Plants.
 Collecting bananas and slinging them with Bongo’s slingshot takes care of them (or you can just run around most of them).
 (Teachers: Make sure you print the guide and maps to the jungle so you look like a genius!)